How to play in tune

 There are a number of things you can do to train your ear to hear when a note is in tune.

-- Start to try to tune your fiddle by ear
+- Start to try to tune your fiddle by ear.
+Doing this will start to train your ear to hear the pitch of the notes more closely

 - Play your fiddle along with someone else who is playing a fixed pitch instrument (such as an accordion or piano), and focus on listening to your own playing in relation to the notes of the other player.